 A few months after the 1988 running schedule ended, we heard of a bid available for a national championship of 24-hours.
-Our organization possessed the necessary qualifications to host such a race, and considering the success of the 1000 Mile IAU Championship the previous May and June, the Sri Chinmoy Marathon Team was awarded the 1989 TAC USA national 24-Hour Championship.
+Our organization possessed the necessary qualifications to host such a race, and considering the success of the Sri Chinmoy1000 Mile IAU World Championship the previous May and June, the Sri Chinmoy Marathon Team was awarded the 1989 TAC USA national 24-Hour Championship.
 A warm up to that event would be the USA 100-Mile National Championship, which we also acquired for 1989, which turned out to be an amazing race.
 The winner in that event set a national record that, in hindsight lasted nearly 25 years.
 We hoped the 24-Hour a few months later would be as successful and as interesting.
-We had no idea what was in store!

-1989: The 12th Sri Chinmoy 24-hour Race- An Historical Result, A Lasting Moment
+1989: The 12th Sri Chinmoy 24-hour Race - A Historic Result, A Lasting Moment